Writing a Research Question

 - Enter your question when you create a new study.
 Be as specific as you were when you refined it above.

-- Chat with the AI Consultant — it will use your question to suggest a methodology, identify your target audience, and draft interview questions.
+- Chat with the AI Consultant — it will use your question to suggest a methodology, identify your target participant, and draft interview questions.
 The more precise your research question, the better these suggestions will be.

 - Review the research brief that gets generated.
 Your research question becomes the problem statement at the top of the brief, and every other section should trace back to it.